 you move from drug use to drug abuse and dependence.1

 Gender.
-More men use drugs than women, but
+More men than women use drugs.
+But

-the rate of abusing prescription drugs is similar in men and women.
-Among
+the rate of abusing prescription drugs is similar in men and women.2

 Early use.
 The earlier you began to use

-drugs, the more likely you are to abuse them or become dependent.3 This may be because early drug use changes the developing
+drugs, the more likely you are to abuse them or become dependent.
+This may be because early drug use changes the developing

 How you use.
 If you smoke a drug or inject it into a vein, you are more

-likely to become dependent.3 These methods give you a
+likely to become dependent.
+These methods give you a

 fast and intense "high," but you lose the high quickly and then feel low.
 This

-may make you use the drug more often.
+may make you use the drug more often.3

 The drug you use and how strong the drug is.
 Some drugs, such as heroin and cocaine, are so strong that